CyrilCermak/modular_architecture_on_ios/README.md

 Objective-C, Objective-C++) compiled with `clang` as well as Swift language compiled with `swiftc`.

-Let's have a quick look at what Xcode does when the build is triggered.
+Let’s have a quick look at what Xcode does when the build is triggered.

 1.  **Preprocessing**